Charlie Brotman: Early life and career

 Brotman, the son of Russian-Jewish immigrants, grew up in Northeast Washington, D.C., graduated from McKinley Technology High School and studied at the University of Maryland.
 He served in the U.S. Navy from 1946 to 1948, then attended the National Academy of Broadcasting.

 Following his graduation from the academy, Brotman worked as a disc jockey and sports announcer in Orlando, Florida.
 A 1956 meeting with Senators' owner Calvin Griffith led to him returning to his hometown of Washington to serve as the announcer at Griffith Stadium for the Washington Senators baseball team.
 He later became the team's promotions director as well.

-In the 1960s, Brotman started his own public relations firm, Brotman|Winter|Fried, specializing in sports promotions.
+In the 1960s, Brotman started his own public relations firm, BrotmanWinterFried, specializing in sports promotions.
 (His firm was acquired by Sage Communications in 2011.)
 He continued to announce on Opening Day for the Senators each year until the team moved to Texas following the 1971 season.
 When the Washington Nationals relocated to the city in 2005, Brotman returned to his Opening Day duties.

 Brotman joined LINK Strategic Partners, a strategic communications and stakeholder engagement firm based in Washington, DC, as a senior advisor in 2015.
 He advises the firm on its hyperlocal engagement work in DC and around the country.

 Brotman has been inducted into 11 different Halls of Fame during his more than 50 years in public relations and announcing, including the Washington Hall of Fame, the Jewish Sports Hall of Fame, Jock's Hall of Fame, the Public Relations Society of America Hall of Fame, the Advertising Club of Washington Hall of Fame, the Greater Washington Fastpitch Softball Hall of Fame.
 His most recent induction took place in 2014 at the John F. Kennedy Center for Performing Arts for the Washington Tennis and Education Foundation Hall of Fame.